IanVicta/IanVicta/README.md

 - 👋 Hi, I’m @IanVicta
 - 👀 I’m interested in Backend Programming
 - 🌱 I’m currently learning C++ Programming
-- 💞️ I’m looking to collaborate on a Project I'm Currently doing any help will be appreciated as I'm willing to Learn , Re-learn and Un-learn
+- 💞️ I’m looking to collaborate on a Project I'm Currently doing any help will be appreciated as I'm willing to Learn , Re-learn and Un-learn...
+The Project is known as Expense Tracker Financial Management System so feel free to suggest Improvements or enancements or iform me wher I've Gone Wrong
 - 📫 How to reach me:ianvicta1@gmail.com
 - ⚡ Fun fact:Fun fact: My faith fuels my tech journey, and I code best when vibing to UK rap and Christian trap—Central Cee and Hulvey are my go-to artists